ooni/probe-cli/docs/design/dd-005-dslx.md

 and only run HTTP measurements for the first successful result (if any).

 Again, we could implement this functionality by adding extra complexity to the DSL, but there is no need.
-(Still, the prototype includes a feature allowing us to stop the pipeline early, which is, in fact, extra complexity, and we should remove it.)

 This section completed our design space exploration.
 Let us now conclude by comparing the DSL to other APIs.